The history of Trefriw and Crafnant House

 The original dairy now forms part of our cellar.
 The Williams family lived in the house until the 1980s.

-In 1934 Mr Williams divided the property to create Crafnant Villa as a separate dwelling from the main house - we are lucky enough to have obtained a copy of his plans from the Conwy County Archives.
+In 1934 Mr Williams divided the property to create Crafnant Villa as a separate dwelling from the main house - we were lucky to have obtained a copy of his plans from the Conwy County Archives.

 The original internal doorways from the hall into the front parlour (now our snug) and kitchen were sealed, as were those off the landing into what are now guest rooms 1 and 2.